intel/osseu-llm-demo/CONTRIBUTING.md

 ### License

-<PROJECT NAME> is licensed under the terms in [LICENSE](https://github.com/intel/osseu-llm-demo/blob/main/LICENSE).
+osseu-llm-demo is licensed under the terms in [LICENSE](https://github.com/intel/osseu-llm-demo/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work